GreptimeTeam/docs/docs/v0.9/en/user-guide/query-data/view.md

 In SQL, a view is a virtual table based on the result set of an SQL statement.
 It contains rows and columns just like a real table.
-When you query a view, the underlying SQL query is executed every time to fetch the data from the base tables.
+The query of a view is run every time the view is referenced in a query.

 In the following situations, you can use views: